aston89/DeFatiguer-Adaptive-Audio-Processor/README.md

 A lightweight perceptual audio stabilization tool designed to reduce listening fatigue in problematic audio material without altering its overall aesthetic identity.
 It operates as a non-destructive analysis-and-attenuation system, targeting micro-instabilities in spectral, temporal and stereo domains rather than applying global mastering-style transformations.

+Defatiguer presents a particularly interesting utility in **broadcast scenarios**, especially in traditional radio environments where prolonged listening is common.
+By addressing spectral instabilities and phase incoherence, it allows for more comfortable extended listening sessions, reducing auditory fatigue that can arise from continuous exposure to potentially problematic material.
+This can be especially valuable for formats that rely on long-term engagement such as **heavy electronic compressed music**, talk radio or all-day music programming.

+Additionally, Defatiguer shows promise as a **valuable tool in pre-loudness maximization workflows**.
+In these situations, its ability to mitigate various types of instabilities can effectively "clean up" the signal before it hits the final limiter.
+This can allow the limiter to work more efficiently and assertively without introducing undesirable artifacts, ultimately permitting a hotter final output while preserving a greater degree of sonic integrity.
+In practical terms : it essentially allows the limiter to **"pump harder"** (to borrow some colorful engineer slang) in a way that enhances overall loudness and impact without sacrificing quality.
+This positions Defatiguer as a strategic insert ahead of loudness maximization stages in mastering chains, particularly for genres or formats that aim for competitive loudness levels.

 The core idea is simple: instead of “improving the sound”, DeFatiguer reduces the perceptual effort required to follow it.

 ---